 Strategic management has been under a continual process of transformation and modification to increase its effectiveness with evolving business and market needs.
 Growing competition in the international markets has also contributed towards the incorporation of new trends and applications, into strategic management activities.
-One of the most prominent shift in the paradigms of strategic management in the recent times id highlight as the shifting of focus on the efforts to excel in the provision of premium quality services and products.
+One of the most prominent shifts in the paradigms of strategic management in the recent time is highlighted as the shifting of focus on the efforts to excel in the provision of premium quality services and products.

-In fact, in the present times, strategic management is not only about achieving excellence in the quality of products and services, but in general, it is regarded as one of the basic fundamentals of business management that is to improve the efficiency and value of various business endeavours and operations.
+In fact, in the present times, strategic management is not only about achieving excellence in the quality of products and services, but in general, it is regarded as one of the fundamentals of business management that are to improve the efficiency and value of various business endeavours and operations.

 Moreover, today strategic management gives due importance to the deliverance of value to the consumers.
-It is largely driven through factors which are concerned with the optimum consumer satisfaction and effective consumer interaction10.
+It is largely driven by factors which are concerned with the optimum consumer satisfaction and effective consumer interaction.

 Challenges in Strategic Management

 Today, increasing market competition and various obstacles faced in the way of the growth of a business entity is one of the major challenged that is being faced in the field of strategic management.
 Businesses are particularly focused on growth objectives amid highly saturated consumer markets, and they feel the need to deploy highly effective and efficient strategic management strategies in order to ensure their survival in the present ear of increasing global competition.